lisunshiny/liannsun.com/v2/bios/networker.md

-# I am
-Liann (she/her).
 Connect with me on LinkedIn [here](https://www.linkedin.com/in/liann-sun-217b653b).

+## About me
+* I'm a product-focused software engineer and career tech lead
+* I've worked at Braze, Facebook/Meta, and Google

+## Background
+* Penn '13 (wow, that was a long time ago)
+* I went to a bootcamp in 2015 to learn how to code and got my first engineering job shortly after

-## Who I am
+## I am especially interested in connecting with

-* A software engineer.
-* A mid/late-career bootcamp grad!
-* A resonably good mentor if we mesh well
+* People who belong to groups underrepresented in tech
+* Engineers who are mid-career looking for mentorship
+* Engineering directors who are looking to mentor

-## I can help with
+## I can help by

-* Battling imposter syndrome.
-Yes, you do know how to code.
-* Technical interview prep.
-I've probably conducted hundreds of these by this point...
-* Fixing your bike?
+* Talking through career stuff
+* Recommending ways to navigate tricky situations

 ## You can help me by

+* Talking through career stuff
+* Recommending ways to navigate tricky situations
 * Telling me about in-person paid CS teaching opportunities in NYC
+* Asking me to speak at things